lauranvelazquez/Webb-Space-Adventures/README.md

 # Webb-Space-Adventures
-Video game developed in Unity about the James Webb telescope for the Nasa Space Apps Challenge hackathon
+Video game developed in Unity about the James Webb telescope for the Nasa Space Apps Challenge hackathon.
+For WebGL platform.

 ## Tecnologies
 - Unity 2021.3.8f1